Rate Splitting in FDD Massive MIMO Systems Based on the Second Order Statistics of Transmission Channels: Solution Approach

-The second step is to fix $\boldsymbol{\beta}$ and solve for the transformations $\boldsymbol{a}_{\text{p},k}$.
-In this case, \eqref{eq:2a} is convex in $\boldsymbol{a}_{\text{p},k}$ and the Karush-Kuhn-Tucker (KKT) conditions are not only necessary but also sufficient for global optimality. \\ To state the dual feasibility condition, we first need to formulate the Lagrangian function corresponding to \eqref{eq:2a} (which gives rise to the name "Lagrangian dual transform" mentioned in the beginning of this section)
+The second step is to fix $\bs{\beta}$ and solve for the transformations $\bs{a}_{\tp,k}$.
+In this case, \eqref{eq:2a} is convex in $\bs{a}_{\tp,k}$ and the Karush-Kuhn-Tucker (KKT) conditions are not only necessary but also sufficient for global optimality.
+Hence, based on setting the derivative of the Lagrangian function corresponding to \eqref{eq:2a} w.r.t. $\bs{a}_{\tp,k}$ to zero, we obtain